 Directly across is a “cockpit galley” that is standard on the Leader 40, however, the only standard feature is the unit itself and the sink.
 Otherwise storage options are offered.
 An electric grill can go next to the sink and a 44 quart (42 L) cockpit refrigerator can go below.

+The helm is all-white which creates a bit of a glare issue on bright days.
+Visibility is excellent through so much glass and the forward windshield is properly equipped with de-fogger vents.
 All the analog gauges are in a upper module allowing for quick checks at a simple glance downward from the windshield.
 Below is a larger module with open real estate for a 14” (36 cm) display.
 Our test boat was Volvo Penta powered so the EVC engine display was over to the left side of the helm.
 To the right is the digital engine controls with its host of optional features (single lever, docking mode, …etc) and our test boat was also fitted with the Sterndrive Joystick.